-The ! and ? postfix operators, which respectively unconditionally and conditionally unwrap an Optional, have basically nothing to do with the ! and ? used with type names as syntactic sugar for expressing Optional types (such as String? and 'String!).
+The ! and ? postfix operators, which respectively unconditionally and conditionally unwrap an Optional, have basically nothing to do with the ! and ? used with type names as syntactic sugar for expressing Optional types (such as String? to mean an Optional wrapping a String, and String! to mean an implicitly unwrapped Optional wrapping a String).
 The outward similarity has confused many a beginner.